qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

     // create the form
     var form = new qx.ui.form.Form();

 After that, we can create the first two input fields.
-As these two fields are required, we should mark them as required.
+As these two fields are required, we should mark them as such.

 ::